la2050/archive/_projects/2015/caregiver-and-me-get-healthy-with-sesame-street.md

     collaborative effort with community and government organizations familiar with the critical need and challenges of engaging the family, friend and neighbor community caring for an estimated 97,000 children in LA.
-  Please write a sample tweet to describe your submission.: >-
-    97K kids in LA are cared for by Family, Friends or Neighbors.
-Join the movement. #LA2050 #endchildhoodobesity
-  LA is the best place to CREATE: '0'
-  LA is the best place to CONNECT: '1'
-  LA is the best place to PLAY: '0'
-  LA is the best place to LEARN: '1'
-  Where will you be working?
-Central LA: '0'
-  Where will you be working?
-East LA: '1'
-  Where will you be working?
-San Gabriel Valley: '1' Where will you be working?
-San Fernando Valley: '1' Where will you be working?
-South LA: '1'
-  Where will you be working?
-Westside: '0'
-  Where will you be working?
-South Bay: '0'
-  Where will you be working?
-Antelope Valley: '0' Where will you be working?
-County of Los Angeles: '0' Where will you be working?
-City of Los Angeles: '1' Where will you be working?
-LAUSD: '0'
-  Where will you be working?
-Other: '0'
-  Where will you be working?
-Specifics: ''
-  How do you plan to use these resources to make change?
-Conduct research: '0' How do you plan to use these resources to make change?
-Engage residents and stakeholders: '1' How do you plan to use these resources to make change?
-Implement a pilot or new project: '1' How do you plan to use these resources to make change?
-Expand a pilot or a program: '0' How do you plan to use these resources to make change?
-Mobilize for systems change: '0' How do you plan to use these resources to make change?
-Advocate with policymakers and leaders: '0' How did you hear about this challenge?: twitter
-  How do you plan to use these resources to make change?
-Other: '0' How do you plan to use these resources to make change?
-Specifics: '' How will your proposal improve the following “Live” metrics?
-Access to healthy food: '1' HOW WILL YOUR PROPOSAL IMPROVE THE FOLLOWING “LIVE” METRICS?
-Healthcare access: '0' How will your proposal improve the following “Live” metrics?
-Exposure to air toxins: '0' How will your proposal improve the following “Live” metrics?
-Number of households below the self-sufficiency index: '0' HOW WILL YOUR PROPOSAL IMPROVE THE FOLLOWING “LIVE” METRICS?
-Percent of imported water: '0' HOW WILL YOUR PROPOSAL IMPROVE THE FOLLOWING “LIVE” METRICS?
-Obesity rates: '1' HOW WILL YOUR PROPOSAL IMPROVE THE FOLLOWING “LIVE” METRICS?
-Housing affordability: '0' HOW WILL YOUR PROPOSAL IMPROVE THE FOLLOWING “LIVE” METRICS?
-Rates of homelessness: '0' HOW WILL YOUR PROPOSAL IMPROVE THE FOLLOWING “LIVE” METRICS?
-Walk/bike/transit score: '0' HOW WILL YOUR PROPOSAL IMPROVE THE FOLLOWING “LIVE” METRICS?
-Acres and miles of polluted waterways: '0' HOW WILL YOUR PROPOSAL IMPROVE THE FOLLOWING “LIVE” METRICS?
-Rates of mental illness: '0' HOW WILL YOUR PROPOSAL IMPROVE THE FOLLOWING “LIVE” METRICS?
-Prevalence of adverse childhood experiences (Dream Metric): '1'
-  HOW WILL YOUR PROPOSAL IMPROVE THE FOLLOWING “LIVE” METRICS?
-Percentage of LA communities that are resilient (Dream Metric): '0'
-  HOW WILL YOUR PROPOSAL IMPROVE THE FOLLOWING “LIVE” METRICS?
-Percentage of residents receiving coordinated healthcare services (Dream Metric): '0'
-  HOW WILL YOUR PROPOSAL IMPROVE THE FOLLOWING “LIVE” METRICS?
-Percentage of tree canopy cover (Dream Metric): '0' 'DESCRIBE IN GREATER DETAIL HOW YOU WILL MAKE LA THE HEALTHIEST PLACE TO LIVE: ': "We will make LA the Healthiest place to live by changing the trajectory of children’s health in targeted high need areas.
-Instilling healthy habits in children of LA County in 2016 is growing the healthy adults of 2050.
-How?
-By providing an educational opportunity targeting the Family, Friend and Neighbor (FFN) child caregiver that challenges the status quo.
-The Lucille & David Packard Foundation released a 3 dimensional report regarding FFN caregivers to encourage rethinking how we attempt to engage and educate them.
-According to The Early Care and Education Landscape in LA County Report, this community is caring for 97,000 children as they develop 90% of their brain from ages 0-5.
-These children are spending a great deal of time, during their most formative and vulnerable years, with individuals who are not required to (and generally do not) participate in educational trainings for any aspect of early childhood development, including health and wellness.
-Grandparents and other FFN caregivers are unknowingly contributing to the childhood obesity epidemic by not understanding the crucial role they play in a child’s growth and development.
-There are 11 areas in LA County with childhood obesity rates at 30% or higher and these are the areas we are going to target.\r\n\r\nMessaging, branding, location, language, activities, training leaders and style of training must be tailored to this audience to impact all aspects of early education including healthy habits.\r\n\r\nThis class will be using a successful “mommy & me” model in an innovative way.
-Sesame Street materials create a familiar and common ground for leader, participants and children.
-Sharing information about physical activity, healthy cooking and purchasing healthful foods on a budget will feel like a fun outing with the children and not a “training” for the professional caregiver.
-Including the children in the learning event will also empower the caregiver to do these things in her home as he/she has already experienced how to do it WITH the children.\r\n\r\nAnother innovative highlight to this project is using a successful model of leadership cultivations that Magnolia Place implemented with an FFN reading club project.
-Trust is cited time and again as the crux of a successful project in this community therefore the leaders of our classes will be individuals from the FFN community not only establishing a trusting environment during the class but cultivating leaders within the community.\r\n"
   How can the LA2050 community and other stakeholders help your proposal succeed?:
     - Volunteers/staff (human capital)
     - Publicity/awareness (social capital)